wallymathieu/assertfail/_posts/2019-08-20-Why-do-we-need-microservices.md

 ## Polyglot

 I've found that I'm way more productive in some languages compared to others.
-This is common enough occurance according to Thoughtworks that they mention polyglot programming under their tech radar in [techniques](https://www.thoughtworks.com/radar/techniques).
-It also allows the use of heterogenous teams that can bring different strenghts to the table.
+This is common enough occurrence according to ThoughtWorks that they mention polyglot programming under their tech radar in [techniques](https://www.thoughtworks.com/radar/techniques).
+It also allows the use of heterogenous teams that can bring different strengths to the table.
 Sometimes a language/virtual machine has a library or framework especially suited for your problem/task.

 ## Code chunks